 - Traditional.
 It is not a modern village. - Encouragement should be given to eco building in traditional styles. - No strong opinion. - Brancaster is an attractive old village, houses built mainly of stone (local). - The quality of modern designs has not been high.
 C.f. wooden house in Brancaster Staithe opposite Snellings. - Houses like the new one opposite Snellings should not be entertained. - Copies of older houses are rarely successful.
 A new/modern design is usually far more pleasing and often exciting, and can successfully use traditional materials. - Attention should be paid to blending the houses so that the smaller older properties are not dwarfed by large modern developments (as in Thornham where a new house is so much larger that the surrounding properties). - Many poor modern designs. - But they (modern houses) must be above average in design. - Provided the 'modern house' is well designed. - I am not averse to contemporary design and would welcome some in the village.
 You will always be up against design being in the eye of the beholder. - General view is that more modern houses are changing the character of the village. - We are a traditional village.
 It is nice to see well designed modern houses but they should be the exception rather than the rule because it is important, in my view, to retain the character of the village.
 However, big modern houses, built in traditional materials, trying to look like cottages, look silly.
-There are also some massive modern square extensions that have, in my view, ruined the view from the North, e.g. next to the White Horse in the Staithe. - The outside of the house should be in keeping with the village but modern inside. - Modern houses can look appropriate if they have characteristics reflecting some thought to 'blend' into the existing character of the village.

-- I do not accept that a modern house of today is the traditional house of tomorrow.
+There are also some massive modern square extensions that have, in my view, ruined the view from the North, e.g. next to the White Horse in the Staithe. - The outside of the house should be in keeping with the village but modern inside. - Modern houses can look appropriate if they have characteristics reflecting some thought to 'blend' into the existing character of the village. - I do not accept that a modern house of today is the traditional house of tomorrow.
 Currently wood facias are popular and are not including flint or brick at all.
-Mostly glass and chrome ... appalling. - Problem comes when decent houses are knocked down and huge unsuitable houses put in their places. - Whatever the ratio, the extremes of house design should be avoided to ensure no clashes of style, incongruities. - A good mix of both. - Do not want to see the character of the village change dramatically. - The authorities should look at design quality. - Design is the important thing. - Traditional build can also involve eco methods of construction. - Whatever the design it is important to use local material, and in keeping with surrounding properties. - Maintain the character of Brancaster as much as possible, modern is modern and thus cannot become traditional. - Don't like wood cladding. - It depends on style. - The characters of the villages should remain dominant. - Good modern is better than out of proportion 'pretend' traditional.
+Mostly glass and chrome ... appalling. - Problem comes when decent houses are knocked down and huge unsuitable houses put in their places. - Whatever the ratio, the extremes of house design should be avoided to ensure no clashes of style, incongruities. - Depends on use of house residential larger garden, holiday use less garden but more parking (off road). - Very much depends on property and who would be in it. - Houses are too different to answer. - A good mix of both. - Do not want to see the character of the village change dramatically. - The authorities should look at design quality. - Design is the important thing. - Traditional build can also involve eco methods of construction. - Whatever the design it is important to use local material, and in keeping with surrounding properties.

+- Maintain the character of Brancaster as much as possible, modern is modern and thus cannot become traditional. - Don't like wood cladding. - It depends on style. - The characters of the villages should remain dominant. - Good modern is better than out of proportion 'pretend' traditional.
 Important to use local sympathetic materials.